NIEM/NIEM.github.io/reference/artifacts/index.md

     group: special
   - url: /reference/artifacts/schema-document-set/
     group: special
-  - url: /reference/artifacts/iepd/
+  - url: /reference/iepd/
     group: package
   - url: /reference/artifacts/iep/
     group: package
 ---

-The NIEM Model artifacts are the substantive components created to represent the exchange data model.
+The NIEM Conformant Artifacts are the substantive components created to represent the exchange data model.
 Typically they are packaged into several collections of text, JSON, XML, and binary files.

 See a [one-page overview](overview) for excerpts of each of the major artifacts.
 You may also choose an item on this page for which you need more information